pjabardo/Jacobi.jl/README.md

 Another important operation is interpolation.
 If a function is known at some nodes, in this case the quadrature nodes, how can we accurately interpolate hte function on other nodes?
 Since we know the nodes, Lagrangian interpolation is the best way.
-Using the definition of the Langrangian interpolation can be numerically expensive and perhaps not well conditioned.
-The functions `lgj`, `lglj`, `lgrjm` and `lgrjp` calculate the Lagrangian interpolators.
+The function `lagrange` implements the standard  definition of the Langrangian interpolation.
+On the other hand there are analytical expressions for the Lagrangian interpolators that are implemented in functions `lgj`, `lglj`, `lgrjm` and `lgrjp`.
+Unless some accuracy problem is noted with the standard Lagrangian interpolators, these functions should not be used (their definition is used to calculate the derivative matrices).
 The example below plots the Lagrangian interpolators of the Gauss-Lobatto-Jacobi quadrature points for 5 nodes.

 ```